 - Nexgard Chew – A chewable tablet given once a month

 - Seresto Collar – A neck collar that is replaced every 8 months for ticks

 - Bravecto Top-Spot – A liquid medication applied to the back of the neck every 3 months

 - Revolution Plus – A liquid medication applied to the back of the neck every month (also covers most intestinal worms)

-- Seresto Collars – A neck collar that is replaced every 4 months of ticks (off label use)
+- Seresto Collars – A neck collar that is replaced every 8 months for fleas and ticks

 - Frontline Spray – A spray applied every 3 weeks over the body of cats (Use gloves and rub into skin and coat)